jordanlev/c5_image_cropper/README.md

 # What is this?
 This is a package for the Concrete5 CMS ( http://concrete5.org ) which replaces the built-in functionality of the "Edit" menu item with a lightweight javascript image editor which allows you to crop and resize the image without having to load the external "Piknik" service.

+[NOTE: THIS PACKAGE IS CURRENTLY IN DEVELOPMENT -- IT IS NOT INTENDED FOR GENERAL USE YET!]

 #Why?
 I don't like how choosing "Edit" from the popup menu when you click on an image in the file manager tries to connect you to the Piknik online service (and I say "tries" because I've never actually gotten it to work for me, although plenty of other people swear they have so it must just be me).
 Even if it did work, I still don't need such heavyweight functionality on my website.
 But being able to quickly and easily crop images after uploading them would be *very* useful to me -- both to myself and to non-technical users who sometimes don't understand that uploading an image directly from your camera without resizing it first results in HUGE file sizes and slow page loads.
 With this image editor, it becomes feasible to instruct my clients (the people managing the sites I build) to "click Edit, type 600 into the Width box, crop if you want, then click save".